ONSdigital/nsdc/README.md

 There are sample users for each role/permission in the following script.
 Running this will seed your database accordingly

 `sql\sample_data.sql`

+You could run the setup sql commands on cmd using `psql -d nsdc -U postgres -f file_name_here.sql`

 Now you can run the server using the following command: